SirFinleyNewman/GabiValentines/README.md

 For Gabi <3
-There's not a second that goes by that I don't think im the lucky to have know you.
+There's not a second that goes by that I don't think im the lucky to have known you.